folio-org/mod-circulation/README.md

 used holdings or instance records to be deleted, these tests were removed.

 These tests need to be replaced by tests that use specialised implementations of the storage interfaces, separate to the fakes used for general API tests.

+#### Tenant-selected timezone and locale support

+* Tenant-selected timezone is supported only for check-out and renewal (and not for overridden renewals or request creation)
+* Patron notices are only implemented for check-in and check-out
+* Date formatting for patron notices does not respect tenant-selected locale

 ### Check Out By Barcode